KryptomineCH/Chialisp-environment-preset-Windows/code templates/readme.md

 ## Environment setup

-1. Install the Chia Blockchain and activate the virtual environment.
+1. Install the Chia Blockchain and activate the virtual environment. (if not already)
 ```
 git clone https://github.com/Chia-Network/chia-blockchain.git
 cd chia-blockchain